 - Check your credit report.
 Once you’ve caught up on your late payments, get a copy of your credit report.
 Sometimes your creditor or the credit bureau will make a mistake so that your account shows as still unpaid.
 If this is the case, file a written dispute to get the information corrected as quickly as possible.

 - Try a credit simulator.
 Need some motivation to stay current or get current on your payments?
 Use a credit simulator like Credit Karma’s.
-These tools take your current credit score based on an estimate or free copy of your credit report, and let you see how different changes will affect your score.
+These tools take your current credit score based on an estimate or free copy of your credit report.
+They let you see how different changes will affect your score.
 See what will happen if you let an account go late, or if you make all your payments on time for six months.
 These simulators may not be 100% accurate, but they can be good motivation to stay on the right track financially!